Know Your Agents.

-The open-source control plane for AI coding agents.
-Run Claude Code, Codex CLI, Gemini CLI, and more side by side — with a complete audit trail of every interaction.
+The open-source control plane for AI agents.
+Run Claude Code, Codex Agent, Gemini Agent, and more side by side — with a complete audit trail of every interaction.
 One governance layer for all your agents.
 Local-first.
-Zero data leakage.

 Early alpha.
 Features may be incomplete or unstable.
 AI agents generate content that may be inaccurate — always review outputs.
 Report issues